cockroachdb/docs/v22.2/cloud-storage-authentication.md

 Role assumption applies the principle of least privilege rather than directly providing privilege to a user.
 Creating IAM roles to manage access to AWS resources is Amazon's recommended approach compared to giving access directly to IAM users.
 {{site.data.alerts.end}}

 The [following section](#set-up-amazon-s3-assume-role) demonstrates setting up assume role authentication between two users.
-To see examples of assume role authentication for or more than two roles, see [Role chaining](#amazon-s3-role-chaining) for additional detail.
+To see examples of assume role authentication for more than two roles, see [Role chaining](#amazon-s3-role-chaining) for additional detail.

 ### Set up Amazon S3 assume role